cobusvonwielligh/ChatESP-io-interface/README.md

    ```
 4. Select your board and COM port in Arduino IDE, then compile and upload.

-UPDATE THIS
 ---

 ### Usage

 - On boot the device shows the weather and updates about every 30 seconds.
 - Open Serial Monitor at 115200 baud to send ChatGPT prompts.
-- Prefix prompt with `IMAGE:` to request a 32×32 bitmap response.
+- Prefix prompt with `IMAGE:` to request a bitmap response.

 UPDATE THIS
 ---